1. WHEN YOUR CONTRACT STARTS

 5.6.
 Any updates to our energy prices are always available at www.orbitenergy.co.uk.

 5.7.
-You agree to pay for your energy monthly, using one of our approved payment methods, according to the product you’ve chosen.
+If you have a standard credit meter, you agree to pay for your energy monthly, using one of our approved payment methods, according to the product you’ve chosen.
+If you have a prepayment meter you agree to pay for your energy as you go.

 5.8.
-If you're having trouble paying your bill, please visit www.orbitenergy.co.uk/faqs for all the important facts, FAQ’s and third parties who may be able to help.
+If you're having trouble paying your bill, please visit www.orbitenergy.co.uk/faqs for all the important facts, FAQ’s, contact details and third parties who may be able to help.

 5.9.
 If you do not pay by automatic payment, we’ll issue an invoice that is payable 10 working days from the day you receive it.